Repairs

 ItemNotesRate

-New Bone SaddleIncludes bone blank.90
+New Bone SaddleMaterials are typically $6 for bone saddle blank.90

 Shim NutIf the nut slots on the guitar are too low, and if the nut is easily removable and in good condition, we may recommend this more cost effective option of lifting the height of the nut and recutting the slots in lieu of replacing the nut entirely.40